Original 1971 logo

 Album 88 Photos

-Musician Elvis Costello with WRAS staff (1983) Courtesy GSU Library Special Collections
+Musician Elvis Costello with WRAS staff (1983).
+Far left is Cliff Smith, later host of "Jazz Flavors" on 94Q.
+Courtesy GSU Library Special Collections

 WRAS "Radio Oddyssey" CD cover (1996)